 Hook’s defense of ethical naturalism against the anti-naturalist writings that were related to contemporaneous historical events also involved him in the rejection of Existentialist ethical theory.
 The empiricism and objectivity that were hallmarks of Dewey’s ethical theory were antithetical to the Heideggerian or Sartrean interpretation of normative ethical assertions as arbitrary commitments which represent the choices of persons who bear the burden of freedom and self-consciousness.
 Hook defended the pragmatic view that normative ethical judgments are evaluated and their truth or adequacy can be confirmed by an appeal to their consequences against the Existentialist thesis that the only criteria available for evaluation of a person’s moral commitments is one of their authenticity to the agent’s being engagée in the situation or accepting of the burden of responsibility for his personal commitments.
 The darkened canvass of moral phenomenology that emerged during the decade of the 1940s, with its scenes of total war, seemingly absurd resistance, and irrational genocide, did not alter Hook’s identification with the moral naturalism that had been developed as part of the moral canon of the earlier decades of the twentieth century.

 At the opposite pole of philosophical methodology, the focus of inquiry was not upon contemporaneous historical phenomena but upon the analysis of language, particularly the constructed languages of logic and mathematics and upon the paradigm of knowledge as delineated in empirical discourse and the languages of the empirical sciences.
 At this pole also, ethical naturalism was rejected in favor of an account of ethical statements as expressions of emotive attitude.
 From this perspective, ethical theory was not to be derived from interpretations of history and human nature but from an analysis of logical language and the nature of the languages of the empirical sciences.
 Dewey and Hook believed that this interpretation of ethical language as expressions of emotive attitude was not justified by an analysis of the ways in which ethical propositions originated in human society or were supported in the context of ethical practice.
-The ground for the emotivist position, in their view, was the logical positivist thesis that there could be only two kinds of cognitive statements, a position that was buttressed by what were later referred to as “the two dogmas” of empiricism.
+The ground for the emotivist position, in their view, was the logical positivist thesis that there could be only two kinds of cognitive statements.
 One kind of statement was cognitively analytic, that is, a class of the statements that were true or false by virtue of the rules of language.
-The criterion that was to provide the line between this kind of statement and others was analyticity, a criterion which has been identified as a “dogma” of empiricism.
 The second kind of statement was cognitively empirical, that is, a class of statements that are asserted to be true or false by virtue of sense experience.
-The criterion that was to provide the line of demarcation between empirical statements and others was verifiability, a criterion which has been identified as a second “dogma” of empiricism.
-Statements that could not meet the criteria of analyticity or verifiability were non-cognitive, that is, statements which could not admit their predication as being either true or false.
+Statements that were neither analytically true (or false) nor empirically verifiable were thus non-cognitive, that is, neither true nor false.
 Expressions of emotive attitude like “Hoorah for Stanford!” are exemplified as non-cognitive expressions of emotive attitude.
 There may be special circumstances in which moral statements admit of analytical truth or falsity, just as there are significant cases where moral statements are empirically verifiable and can be claimed to be probably true or probably false.
 Yet, in the logical positivist account, since most moral statements do not appear to be true or false by virtue of the rules of language or to be verifiable in the way in which statements are verifiable in the experimental sciences, they must be understood as expressions of emotive attitude.
-As noted above, Dewey and Hook directed their criticism of this position from the pragmatic vantage point.
-Their argument was that the pragmatic elucidation of moral statements considered them in the contexts of their use in framing moral policy and argument, while the logical positivist analysis of ethical statements did not derive from the consideration of the actual contexts in which ethical statements as judgments of practice functioned and received their justification.
+Against emotivism, Dewey and Hook argued that the pragmatic elucidation of moral statements considered them in the contexts of their use in framing moral policy and argument, while the logical positivist analysis of ethical statements did not derive from the consideration of the actual contexts in which ethical statements as judgments of practice functioned and received their justification.

 With reference to the debate in ethical theory between logical positivism and pragmatism, there is a relevant and seemingly paradoxical event that forms an interesting part of the historical record.
 Despite the significant differences that were evident between the views of logical positivism and pragmatism in ethical theory, the editors of the Encyclopedia for Unified Science, a multivolume work which had been projected to represent the authoritative formulation of the position of logical positivism in several fields of philosophy, had decided to ask John Dewey to author the essay on ethical theory.
 The invitation for Dewey to contribute to the Encyclopedia was given by Otto Neurath in a meeting at Dewey’s home in New York City in 1937.
 Along with Neurath and Dewey, Sidney Hook, who had emerged as previously noted as a major expositor of Dewey’s ethical theory and Ernest Nagel, who had played a major role in advancing the dialogue between American pragmatism and European analytical philosophy, were present at the discussion.
 After Dewey had expressed an initial reluctance which stemmed from his perception of the distance between his own views and those of Neurath in epistemology, Dewey consented to write the volume which was published in the Encyclopedia as Theory of Valuation.